Privacy Policy and Accessibility Statement

 We limit the access to your data to authorised entities and personnel.
 We make sure to appropriately train our staff, and all those involved in the processing of your personal information are subject to the duty of confidentiality.

 Our trusted third parties will only process your personal data in accordance with our strict instructions and ensuring the correct exercise of data protection rights.
-Personal information will be kept confidential and appropriate security measure to safeguard your data are enforced.
+Personal information will be kept confidential and appropriate security measures to safeguard your data are enforced.

 We keep your basic information only for as long as we need it for the purposes above but generally for as long as our relationship with you.
 Should you end your relationship with us, your data will be deleted after 3 years, except where there is a legal obligation to hold the data for longer (e.g. for financial purposes) in which case the data will be held to the regulatory maximum.
-We will then dispose your information by secure deletion and deletion of back ups.
+We will then dispose of your information by secure deletion and deletion of back ups.
 All data is held in encrypted servers that meet UK GDPR obligations on security/location.

 Your marketing preferences